 You might be like me for example.
 When a decade ago I decided I wanted to get into the fashion industry, I was more interested in finding something that could combine my passion for fashion with the management side of it.
 I liked the idea of working on the business side and contributing to the success of a fashion company.
 I couldn’t see myself designing clothes or styling looks.
 That’s why I entered the industry in the e-commerce department at Alexander McQueen.

 I remember when I was at the beginning of my job search in the fashion industry I couldn’t find information about those management roles in the industry.
-It was really hard to understand what role could fit me.
-People often discuss about the role of fashion editors, designers, stylists…but there was very little information about other roles in the industry, including those related to the management side.
-So I am writing this article to give you a little bit of clarity about fashion management jobs if you are someone interested in working on the business side of the fashion industry.
+It was really hard to understand what role in fashion could fit me.
+People often discuss the role of fashion editors, designers, and stylists…but there was very little information about other roles in the industry, including those related to the management side.
+So I am writing this article to give you some clarity about fashion management jobs if you are interested in working on the business side of the fashion industry.

 While fashion is a creative industry, creativity is not the only driver of fashion brands.
-Running a successful fashion company is not just creative people, but also those who are more strategic and business oriented.
+It doesn’t take only creative teams to run a successful fashion company, but also those who are more strategic and business-oriented.
 These people work on the business side of the fashion industry and fall into the category of fashion management jobs.

 There are many different careers that fall into the “fashion management” category.
 Let’s discover some of the most popular roles, what are their responsibilities, and how to get started.